 As a governing board, we are made up of elected teachers, parents, a representative from the local authority and members of the community.
-We work as a strategic team alongside Mr Gilman and his wonderful senior team to help and support the school.
-The day to day running and operational side of the school is looked after fabulously by Mr Gilman and his team; we as governors are here to oversee, challenge and set the criteria by which the school is run.
+We work as a strategic team alongside the Headteacher and the wonderful senior team to help and support the school.
+The day to day running and operational side of the school is looked after fabulously by the senior leadership team; we as governors are here to oversee, challenge and set the criteria by which the school is run.

 Our Governing Board is made up of:

 Mrs Victoria Lofthouse (Chair)